melexis/xunit2rst/README.rst

 ends with ``.yml.mako`` or ``.yaml.mako``, it will be treated as a Mako template and rendered before parsing as YAML.
 This allows you to generate content based on test parameters that are stored in another file, for example.

-Inside your Mako template, you have access to the following variables:
+Inside your Mako template, you have access to the following variables, in addition to your environment variables:

 input_file:
     The path to the input XML file.